iZettle/api-documentation/pusher-api/api-reference.md

 Creates a webhook subscription to a specific event.

-Once the subscription for an event gets created successfully, the service will publish data on the integrator's service when that event gets triggered.<br/>
+Once the subscription for an event gets created successfully, Pusher service will publish data on the integrator's service whenever that event gets triggered.<br/>
-E.g.You create a subscription for the ```ProductUpdated``` event.
+E.g. Let's say that you created a subscription for the ```ProductUpdated``` event successfully.
 Whenever a product gets updated in the product library, the `ProductUpdated` event gets triggered.
 You will then receive event data i.e, payload for the updated product on the ```destination``` that you have exposed publicly.
 See a list of [payloads](tutorials/event-subscriptions.md#payloadAPITable) for all events.

 The service will push data for an event only once.
 However, there may be cases where it gets published more than once.
 The integrator will then have to take care to not save the data more than once.